sarampcarvalho/sarampcarvalho.github.io/Teaching.md

 layout: page
 ---
 ## Teaching
-### 2023-2024 Academic year
+### 2024-2025 Academic year
-#### 2nd semester
+#### 1st semester
-- Terminology (Bachelor's Degree in Translation)
+- English - Translation Practice I (Bachelor's Degree in Translation)
-- English Linguistics (Bachelor's Degree in Languages, Literatures and Cultures)
+- English Language and Linguistics (Bachelor's Degree in Languages, Literatures and Cultures)
-- English II - Advanced Translation Practices (Master's Degree in Specialised Translation)
+- English - Applied Project (Master's Degree in Languages and Business Relations)
-- Languages and Business Relations - Case Studies (Master's Degree in Languages and Business Relations)
+- Technical Communication (Doctoral Programme in Translation and Terminology)

 ## Advanced Training (coordination and/or participation as trainer)
 - “Terminology and technical communication: an inseparable pair?".
 Seminar held within the scope of the **Technical Communication** course.
 PhD Program in Translation and Terminology.
 DLC-UA/NOVA FCSH.
 26 November 2021 (2h).